 Tryouts for the 2023-2024 traveling team are closed.
 Tryouts for the 2024-2025 traveling team will open Fall 2024.

-What do I have to do at the tryouts?
+What do I have to do at tryouts?

 It's a simple process that involves 3 activities designed to find students who have talent for and interest in debate, even if they have not participated in formal speech or debate prior to Stanford:

-- In-person written tryout, you sign up in advance for one of several sessions offered via Zoom: You'll get two topics you could debate about, and you'll be asked to write arguments for and against both of the topics.
-There is also a quick multiple-choice section to help us understand how you think about arguments.
+- In-person written tryout: you sign up in advance for one of several sessions.
+You'll get two topics you could debate about, and you'll be asked to write arguments for and against both of the topics.

-- *If invited (based on part 2 results) In-person oral tryout, you sign up for a time-slot in advance: We'll give you an outline you can imagine summarizes an opponent's speech, and you'll have 5 minutes to prepare a 5-minute speech in response, which you'll then give in front of the selection committee.
+- *If invited (based on part 2 results)* In-person oral tryout: you sign up for a time-slot in advance.
+We'll give you an outline that you can imagine summarizes an opponent's speech, and you'll have 5 minutes to prepare a 5-minute speech in response, which you'll then give in front of a panel of judges.

 What if I haven't debated before?

-That's totally ok!
-People start debate in college all the time, and we accept people with no experience every year; the tryout is designed to test your aptitude for collegiate debate, not merely confirm a resume of high school debate experience.
+That's totally okay!
+People start debate in college all the time, and we accept people with no experience every year; tryouts are designed to test your aptitude for collegiate debate, not merely confirm a resume of high school debate experience.